Insurance “Bad-Faith” Claims Lawyer & Attorneys Orange County

 Damages: If you prevail in an insurance bad faith case, in addition to the policy benefits that you were denied you may be entitled to your attorney’s fees (Brandt fees) as well as punitive damages.

-Mazarei Law Group lawyers handle insurance bad faith cases in Orange County, Los Angeles, San Bernardino and Riverside, California.
-Having previously represented insurance companies in insurance bad faith cases, Mazarei Law Group lawyers have a unique insight into insurance company’s philosophy and mannerism handling insurance claims.
+Mazarei Law Group lawyers handle insurance bad faith cases in Orange County, Los Angeles, San Bernardino, and Riverside, California.
+Having previously represented insurance companies in insurance bad faith cases, Mazarei Law Group lawyers have a unique insight into the insurance company’s philosophy and mannerism handling insurance claims.
 This insight and experience can be a valuable tool in handling and resolving your insurance (bad faith) claim.
 We provide a free initial consultation.
-If you believe that your insurance company has not paid benefits that you are entitled to, then feel free to contact Mazarei Law Group to discuss your case and your representation.
+If you believe that your insurance company has not paid the benefits that you are entitled to, then feel free to contact Mazarei Law Group to discuss your case and your representation.
+We are known as one of the top “bad Faith Insurance Lawyers” in Orange County.
+If you are considering a lawsuit against an insurance company, we will evaluate your situation and offer you various options.

 According to the Orange County Disability Insurance Attorney, Tawny Mazarei, California State Disability Insurance (CASDI or SDI) is a statutory (state-audited and state-regulated) state disability program of California, and it is mainly for short-term disability income replacement.
 CASDI has been in effect since 1946.
 The contributions to the State Fund usually by SDI tax paid by employees and some of the employees are what added up to be the costs of the program.
 The contributions by the employees are deducted from the state fund as state taxes.